Extensor pollicis et indicis communis muscle

-In human anatomy, the extensor pollicis et indicis communis is an aberrant muscle in the posterior compartment of forearm.
+In human anatomy, the extensor pollicis et indicis communis is an accessory muscle in the posterior compartment of forearm.
 It was first described in 1863.
 The muscle has a prevalence from 0.5% to 4%.

 Structure

 The structure of the extensor pollicis et indicis communis resembles both the characteristics of the extensor pollicis longus and the extensor indicis proprius.
 It originates from the distal end of ulna.
 Its tendon passes through the extensor retinaculum in the fourth extensor compartment, splits into two and inserts to both thumb and index finger.
 The presence of the extensor pollicis et indicis communis, on the other hand, may impair thumb adduction.

 It was reported as an unusual juncturae tendinum, a tendinous connection between tendon of the extensor pollicis longus and tendon of the extensor digitorum communis to the index finger.
 It was also identified as a slip of the extensor indicis proprius to the extensor pollicis longus in an Indian cadaver.